mars-sim/mars-sim/README.md

 ### OS Platforms

-Assuming that OpenJDK 11.0.12 is being used,
+Assuming that OpenJDK 11 is being used

 #### Linux